 Small Interfering RNA (siRNA) has been used to specifically silence GSK-3alpha and beta expression, causing an upregulation of beta-catenin protein levels (6).

-For Research Use Only.
-Not For Use In Diagnostic Procedures.
 Cell Signaling Technology is a trademark of Cell Signaling Technology, Inc. SignalSilence is a registered trademark of Cell Signaling Technology, Inc. DRAQ5 is a registered trademark of Biostatus Limited.
 Limited Use Label License, RNA interference: This product is licensed under European Patent 1144623 and foreign equivalents from Ribopharma AG, Kulmbach, Germany and is provided only for use in non-commercial research specifically excluding use (a) in drug discovery or drug development, including target identification or target validation, by or on behalf of a commercial entity, (b) for contract research or commercial screening services, (c) for the production or manufacture of siRNA-related products for sale, or (d) for the generation of commercial databases for sale to Third Parties.
 Information about licenses for these and other commercial uses is available from Ribopharma AG, Fritz-Hornschuch-Str.
 9, D-95326 Kulmbach, Germany.